justin-mohr/justin-mohr.github.io/index.md

 #### My CV is linked <a href="{{site.baseurl}}/cv.pdf">here</a>
 <hr style="line-height: 4px; visibility:hidden;" />

 #### I will be attending the FMA, Oct.
-16-19, and look forward to meeting you there!
+16-19, and the AFA.
+Look forward to meeting you there!
 <hr style="line-height: 4px; visibility:hidden;" />

 ## Contact Info: